Homework for students: How to install Apache2 webserver on Ubuntu?

 This simple tutorial is going to show students and anyone who wants to know how to install Apache2 on Ubuntu servers.
 It will also go into configuring it a bit.

-By now you probably already know what Apache2 web server is.
-If you don’t know, it is the most popular web server in used today.
-Many of the WordPress and other content management systems websites you see online today run Apache2.
+If you’re reading this post, then you probably know a thing or two about Apache2 web server.
+If you don’t know, it is the most popular web server in use today.
+Many of the websites and blogs you read online today probably run on Apache2.

 Step 1: Installing Apache2 server